 If using wooden skewers, soak them in water for at least 30 minutes so they do not burn during cooking.

 Cut chicken lengthwise into 1 inch wide strips and about 3 inches long.
 Set aside until ready to add to satay marinade.

-Add into a food processor garlic, onion, peanut butter, lite soy sauce (or tamari), coconut milk, fish sauce, sambal oelek, lime juice, ginger, pepper, cayenne pepper and salt.
-Blend till mixed well.
+Add into a food processor garlic, onion, peanut butter, lite soy sauce (or tamari), coconut milk, fish sauce, sambal oelek, lime juice, ginger, pepper, cayenne pepper, and salt.
+Blend until mixed well.
 Place in either a large zip-lock plastic bag or a large baking dish.
 Marinade least 30 minutes and up to 24 hours.

-Once chicken is cooked through remove from heat and serve with spicy peanut dipping sauce and sliced cucumber.
-If serving as an entree, chicken is great over lettuce, rice, or cauliflower rice.
+Once the chicken is cooked through remove from heat and serve with spicy peanut dipping sauce and sliced cucumber.
+If serving as an entree, chicken is great with lettuce, rice, or cauliflower rice.

 Spicy Dipping Sauce

 Add a food processor garlic, onion, lime juice, peanut butter, water, soy sauce, coconut sugar, and chipotle powder.
 Blend until well mixed.
 Serve with chicken satay.
 Can be made ahead and stored covered for 2 days.